svj-aventador/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

-# Become an XRP Ledger Gateway
+# Become an SGY Ledger Gateway

-**Gateways** are the businesses that link the XRP Ledger to the rest of the world.
-An existing online financial institution can expand to act as a gateway in the the XRP Ledger.
-By becoming an XRP Ledger gateway, a financial services business can gain several advantages:
+**Gateways** are the businesses that link the SGY Ledger to the rest of the world.
+An existing online financial institution can expand to act as a gateway in the the SGY Ledger.
+By becoming an SGY Ledger gateway, a financial services business can gain several advantages:

-* By enabling its customers to send and receive value in the XRP Ledger, the business increases its value proposition to customers.
+* By enabling its customers to send and receive value in the SGY Ledger, the business increases its value proposition to customers.
-* By accepting payments from the XRP Ledger, the business increases the number of ways that customers can fund accounts at its business, even internationally.
+* By accepting payments from the SGY Ledger, the business increases the number of ways that customers can fund accounts at its business, even internationally.
-* The business can use XRP Ledger-related services as a new source of revenue.
+* The business can use SGY Ledger-related services as a new source of revenue.

-This document explains the concepts and steps necessary to become an XRP Ledger gateway.
-In this document, we use a fictional online currency exchange named "ACME" and its customers as examples, to show how ACME can expand its business to include being an XRP Ledger gateway.
+This document explains the concepts and steps necessary to become an SGY Ledger gateway.
+In this document, we use a fictional online currency exchange named "ACME" and its customers as examples, to show how ACME can expand its business to include being an SGY Ledger gateway.

 ## Contact Information